+Are you a lawyer entrepreneur?
+Maybe.
 Imagine a world where you are free of any financial concern.
 You wake up every day and have no worries about paying the mortgage or rent.
 You have no car payments.
-You have no pesky credit card bills that multiply like rabbits in heat.
+There are no pesky credit card bills that multiply like rabbits in heat.

 Suspend your disbelief for a minute and think about what it would feel like to have all of those worries taken away.

 This feeling motivates most entrepreneurs.
 An entrepreneur understands that the road ahead of him may be rocky at times.
 But despite the knowledge that a challenging path lay ahead, this sense of freedom helps the entrepreneur press forward.
 This feeling is so powerful that it propels the entrepreneur forward into the lion’s den of risk at breakneck speed.
 Opportunity looms on the horizon – full speed ahead.

 Most attorneys focus on the law and not on the dream of freedom associated with building a law firm.
 The attorney spends years and years learning how to think critically.
 They know how to analyze problems and break them down into manageable parts.
 Attorneys spend the early years of their career assessing risk, and then they graduate to advising clients on avoiding it.
 They feel that something may be ahead, but the picture is so uncertain that it is difficult for them to visualize a path toward freedom.

 How does an attorney leverage the training, skill, and knowledge he has acquired and still embrace the entrepreneurial spirit necessary to build a practice that creates financial freedom?